Complex Structures for Klein-Gordon Theory on Globally Hyperbolic Spacetimes: Natural Complex Structures

 Equipped with these definitions we obtain our first theorem.

 \begin{theorem} Let a static globally hyperbolic spacetime be given by a metric $\mathbf{g}$ of the form

 and the Klein Gordon equation be

 where $R$ denotes the scalar curvature.
-If the scalar curvature fulfills the condition $ \xi R>-m^2+\epsilon$ for some $\epsilon>0$, then we have solutions for the Conservation equations and they are given as \footnote{In the following we denote the closure of the operator $w^2$ by the symbol $H_V$. }
+If the scalar curvature fulfills the condition $ \xi R>-m^2+\epsilon$ for some $\epsilon>0$, then we have the following solution for the Conservation equations\footnote{In the following we denote the closure of the operator $w^2$ by the symbol $H_V$.}

 where the self-adjoint operator $H_V$ (see Equation~(\ref{hv})) is